 Beginning with the internal hardware specs, Realme C2 is powered by a 12nm based 2.0GHz octa-core MediaTek Helio P22 chipset.
 This is accompanied by a max of 3GB RAM and 32GB onboard storage.
-It has a hybrid SIM slot which means you could sacrifice the second SIM for storage expansion up to 256GB.
+It has a dedicated SIM slot which means you could expand storage up to 256GB.

 This is understandably a bottom-rung internal spec list.
 In our real-life usage, we found the performance to be better than what we had expected.
 Even PUBG was playable at low graphics settings.
 If you are greedy for better visual gameplay, then get ready for framerate drops and drags.

 It carries ColorOS 6.0 based on Android 9.0 Pie on the surface.
 This software experience could be a hit or miss for you.
 If you’re a clean and minimal stock android lover, then the plenty of features and apps might overwhelm you.

 However, if that’s not the case, then you could uninstall some of the arguably junk apps and still use a comprehensive feature-packed OS.
 Realme has baked in a lot of nice haves such as navigation gestures, display tuner, app drawer, etc, but these extras do weigh down the minimal resources at disposal here.
 Call quality on the phone is again decent but not impressive.

 Realme C2 Review: Battery